How to Set Up a Gouache Palette

 Did you know that you can set up a gouache palette?

-Gouache reactivates with water, so this is a great way to make gouache more convenient since you don’t have to reach for tubes every time you need a new color.
+Gouache reactivates with water, so this is a great way to make it more convenient.
+You don’t have to reach for tubes every time you need a new color.

-Ready-made gouache palettes are created with student-grade paint, so this allows you to create a palette with artist-quality paint instead.
+Ready-made gouache palettes are created with student-grade paint, allowing you to create a palette with artist-quality paint instead.

 It also allows you to create custom palettes for your personal painting needs.